 How NCEC is funded

-NCEC receives no ongoing Federal or State Government funding and only occasionally receives time-limited grants.
-Nor does it receive subsidies from employment providers or employment services; it is entirely independent of the Job Services Australia scheme.
+NCEC is 80% funded by its trading and only occasionally receives time-limited grants.
+It does not receive any ongoing Federal or State Government funding nor does it receive subsidies from employment providers or employment services; it is entirely independent of the Job Services Australia scheme.
+NCEC has historically received ongoing financial and in-kind support from its major community partner CLA.

 The assets managed by NCEC include park maintenance contracts for 22 parks, and the associated equipment to undertake maintenance works (such as lawn mowing and gardening equipment).
-NCEC also manages the café premises and associated operational equipment (such as kitchen and dining equipment).
+NCEC also manages the café premises, library coffee cart, food trailer and associated operational equipment (such as kitchen and dining equipment).

 NCEC cross subsidises its operations in order to achieve its social mission.

-The parks and maintenance business runs at a profit.
-This is due to the contract providing regular and significant income, and the nature of the parks and maintenance work providing a good fit for the capacities of member workers.
+The parks and maintenance business developed a new Parks crew in 2016 and created employment for graduates of the Skilling Queenslanders program.
+The successful business, now with two crews, continues to run at a profit.
+This is due to contracts providing regular and significant income, and the nature of the parks and maintenance work providing a good fit for the capacities of member workers.

-The café and catering business is operating at a loss.
+The café and catering business is operating at a small loss.
 This is predominantly due to a higher than standard proportion of labour costs required to run the business.
 The business case for NCEC is focused on supporting members, indeed, the café’s motto is ‘we don’t employ people to make coffee; we make coffee to employ people’.
 The Supported Wages System is used to pay worker members according to their level of productivity.
 Whilst the café does not make a profit, NCEC maintain a separate profit and loss statement for the café in order to track costs and revenue.
-Grant money is used to cover any losses.
+Grant money and profit from other business arms of the Cooperative are used to cover any losses.

 The success of NCEC is thanks to its ability to harness the different resources – financial, human and intellectual, relationship and operational.